yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

   * Organized by subject IDs (e.g., S001, S002), where each folder corresponds to a single subject.
   * Each subject folder contains subfolders for individual expression sequences, named sequentially (e.g., 001, 002).
   * Image sequences progress from a neutral expression to the peak expression.
+* **Emotion**
+  * Contains the emotion labels for the image sequences.
+  * Organized similarly to cohn-kanade-images, with subfolders for each subject and sequence.
+  * Each sequence folder contains a .txt file indicating the emotion label (e.g., 1 for anger, 6 for happiness).